leonfullxr/Cypher/README.md

    - Stores **encrypted messages** (encrypted with recipient’s public key).
    - Stores **encrypted private keys** (encrypted with master passwords).

+For more details, refer to the [project architecture documentation](project_architecture.md).

 ---

 ## Frameworks & APIs